acss-io/atomizer/docs/tutorials/scroll.md

 ### [scroll-snap-align](/reference#scrollsnapalign) construct

 The [scroll-snap-align](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-snap-align) property specifies the box's snap position as an alignment of its snap area (as the alignment subject) within its snap container's snapport (as the alignment container).
 You can specify up to 2 values for this property, representing the block and inline axes, respectively.
 If you only give 1 value, that value will be used for both axes.

-Following example shows `Ssa(s)`, *scroll-snap-align: start*.
+Following example shows `Ssa(s)` = `scroll-snap-align: start`.

 ```html
 <div class="Sb(s)">